JoinCODED/EP-Dart/04_conditions/01_if_else_statements.md

 }
 ```

-To digest what we wrote above, we start an `if` condition, with the `if` keyword, and within parenthesis we right our condition that once it's evaluated and results with a `true` value, the code will execute what's in the curly braces and it will print:
+To digest what we wrote above, we start an `if` condition, with the `if` keyword, and within parenthesis we write our condition that once it's evaluated and results with a `true` value, the code will execute what's in the curly braces and it will print:

 Output: